MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     > You should have **1 View** and **1 Form** selected.

 10. Click **Add** again.
-This will add the Contact entity with the selected View and Form to the newly created solution.
+This will add the Contact table with the selected View and Form to the newly created solution.

-11. Your solution should now have one entity: Contact.
+11. Your solution should now have one table: Contact.

 # Exercise \#2: Create Entities and Relationships